MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/redirect-known-folders.md

 ### Folders redirected to other organizations

-If a user's Desktop and Documents folders are currently redirected to OneDrive in a different organization, redirecting to your organization’s OneDrive will create new Desktop and Documents folders and the user will see an empty desktop.
+If a user's Documents, Pictures, or Desktop folders are currently redirected to OneDrive in a different organization, redirecting to your organization’s OneDrive will create new Documents, Pictures, or Desktop folders and the user will see an empty desktop.
 The user will have to manually migrate files from the other organization’s OneDrive to OneDrive in your organization.
 We recommend that you disable the redirect to the other organization before redirecting to your organization if possible.

 ## About the Known Folder Move policies